FD-Teaching/shopping-list-template/Readme.md

 - Add the app via its package name (de.praktikum.shoppinglist)
 - Connect a Cloud Firestore database
 - Download the generated google-services.json file and add it to one of the folders where AndroidStudio will search for it, e.g., the top-level "app" folder.

+## A few notes
+- The app still uses predefined images.
+However, these are now saved in the assets folder because unlike the automatically assigned resource IDs, the paths don't change.
+The images are still delivered with the app.
+- The app uses the Coil library for easily loading the images from the file paths.